 What are the FDA's thoughts on Physician Compounding?

 The FDA draft guidance titled “Insanitary Conditions in Compounding Pharmacies” suggested that state boards of pharmacy should enforce extreme standards on physician offices.
 The FDA has investigated numerous outbreaks of infections and deaths resulting from contaminated drug products produced under unsanitary conditions .
 While you may not mean harm by preparing medicine inside your practice, from the agency's point of view, more stringent requirements and enforcement in the form of severe penalties for doctors who are not in compliance with the law are necessary to save lives.
 And let's be honest, a hood is not the same as a proper clean room.
 As well, when your practice grows and you begin to treat more and more patients, more medication is going to end up moving through your practice, easily becoming a “large scale” operation as defined by the FDA.
-Meeting USP 797 and 800 guidelines, however, would require a monumental investment of resources that small and medium sized practices just can't afford and would not be practical anyways.
+Meeting USP 797 guidelines, however, would require a monumental investment of resources that small and medium sized practices just can't afford and would not be practical anyways.
 And remember, the rules for in-office compounding only allow for a maximum of 3 ingredients and 2 injections.